Limited Edition - The art of the rug Made in Belgium Design - 12 July 2017

 We wanted to work with an artist to promote the two brands, to take a different look at our work.
 Frederik Vercruysse came to the factory, with carte blanche: I didn't want to give him any instructions, because I was curious to discover what he would see and take away from our work.
 For example, he photographed the underside of a carpet, and it was magnificent.
 He took pictures of our machines, which have a very futuristic feel.
 We would never have thought to take photos like these.
 Today, the photographs are travelling and being exhibited internationally.
 The dialogue with artists and designers interests me very much.
 Those who visit the factory see the magnitude of the possibilities: the techniques, the colours, etc... they are very enthusiastic.
 And on our side, this allows us to continues to learn and grow.

-Interview by Estelle Toscanucci
+By Estelle Toscanucci

 Partners for this activity